Monkeypox FAQ

 What else should we know?

 With festival season, Pride, and summer events approaching, it’s a great idea to check in on your sexual health!
 We recommend regular sexual health care visits and STI testing for people who are sexually active.
-Although monkeypox is rare, many STIs including gonorrhea, chlamydia, and syphilis are much more common.
+Although mpox is rare, many STIs including gonorrhea, chlamydia, and syphilis are much more common.